ngsutils/ngsutils.github.com/modules/bamutils/count/index.md

         mapped      Use the number of reads that map in the model (genes/regions) median      Use the median value
                     (genes/regions without reads excluded)
-        quartile    Use the number of reads in the lower 75%% of all genes/regions (genes/regions without reads excluded)
+        quantile    Use the number of reads in the lower 75%% of all genes/regions (genes/regions without reads excluded)

     Possible values for [-multiple]: